 UPDATE: The 21-day consultation period for both planning application closed on Friday 11 November 2022.
-The applications and associated documents can be viewed via the Planning Portal using the individual reference numbers.
+The planning applications remain online for public viewing.

 Two planning applications have been submitted to the Local Planning Authority (LPA) to propose temporary and permanent access arrangements for the Downside Goods Yard in Woking Town Centre.